 At that time, I was working full time.
 That was why I was in Aberdeen.
 I lived in Fife and was commuting to Aberdeen weekly for work.
 I was driving, I had a company car and travelled all around Scotland to visit customers.

-The Initial Period of Denial of the recent diagnosis
+The Initial Period of Denial of the new diagnosis

 My recent diagnosis had not been a complete surprise to me.
 My mother had been given a diagnosis of MS many years earlier and I knew that heredity was a possibility.
 However, that did not stop me from accepting the obvious, I was in denial.